Ramsey Theory Outreach

 - Jungić, V., An introduction of the problem of finding the chromatic number of the plane, Part II, Crux Mathematicorum Vol. 47(8), October 2021

 - Jungić, V., Ramsey's Theorem Through Examples, Exercises, and Problems, Part I, Crux Mathematicorum, v 40 n 2, 2014

 - Jungić, V., Ramsey's Theorem Through Examples, Exercises, and Problems, Part II, Crux Mathematicorum, v 40 n 4, 2014

 - Jungić, O., Jungić.
 V., Frank P. Ramsey: The Theory, The Myth, and The Mirror, The Mathematical Intelligencer, 2015

 - Jungić, V., An introduction of the Hales-Jewett theorem through examples and exercises, Part II, To appear in Crux Mathematicorum

-- Jungić, V., The Never-ending Happiness of Erdős's Mathematics, To appear in The Mathematical Intelligencer
+- Jungić, V., Problem, To appear in the American Mathematical Monthly

 Here are several drawings inspired by Ramsey theory and people involved in Ramsey theory.